rupesh-biswas/Instagram_Unfollowers/README.md

   3. A csv named **Unfollowers.csv** will be generated in the same direcory.

 **Note:**
-> You will need to temporarily disable **Two-Faactor Authentication** in Instagram Settings.
+> You will need to temporarily disable **Two-Factor Authentication** in Instagram Settings.